On this page

 What you learned

-• sbx.snapshot() captures in-memory state without stopping the sandbox.
+• sbx.snapshots.create(comment) captures state without stopping the sandbox.
 The sandbox keeps running while the snapshot uploads.

-• client.snapshots.restore(sandbox_id, snap_id) creates an independent sandbox from the checkpoint.
+• sbx.snapshots.restore(snap_id) creates an independent sandbox from the checkpoint.
 N restores = N independent sandboxes.

 • Parallel restores let you run experiments without the per-experiment setup cost.